Can You Be Arrested for Breaking Coronavirus or COVID-19 Quarantine Rules or Curfew in Florida?

 For example, the 70-something man who boarded the flight is now banned from flying on JetBlue in the future.

 Rossen Law Firm certainly wishes everyone here in South Florida health as we weather this pandemic together.
-We’re practicing social distancing and remote work as much as possible in our own office.
+We’re working remotely and practicing social distancing in our own office if we ever need to go into the office.

 The Rossen Law Firm Team